2018 FRLA Legislative Issues

 With 88 million visitors in the first three-quarters of the year, 2017 is on track to be the seventh consecutive record year for Florida tourism.
 VISIT FLORIDA, acting as the state’s official tourism marketing corporation, is the catalyst that brings the public and private sectors together to create programs that promote the Sunshine State to travelers around the globe.

 Each year, the Florida Legislature appropriates public funding to be allocated for tourism marketing.
 VISIT FLORIDA is required to match those public funds dollar-for-dollar, which is done by actively recruiting the state’s tourism industry to invest as Partners through cooperative advertising campaigns, promotional programs, and many other pay-to-play ventures.
 According to the EDR ROI study of VISIT FLORIDA, for every $1 the state invests in VISIT FLORIDA, the state sees a $2. return

 Each year, local governments are requesting or authorizing the use of bed tax dollars for purposes beyond the scope of promoting tourism.

-Bed taxes should be used by local Tourist Development Councils to promote their county and attract more visitors, and should not be a funding source for local governments to provide essential services.
+Bed taxes were originally created to be used by local Tourist Development Councils (TDCs), reporting to their County Commission, to promote their county and attract more visitors.

 Launched in 2008, Airbnb is an online community marketplace allowing people to list, find, and book rental accommodations.
 The company does not abide by the same rules and regulations or pay the same taxes as all other public lodging establishments that are licensed through the state.